codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 #### Select a workflow
-Select the workflow you want to focus on, either from the Workflows dashboard or from a Delivery Pipeline.
+Select the workflow to focus on, either from the Workflows dashboard or from a Delivery Pipeline.

-1. In the [Workflows dashboard](https://g.codefresh.io/2.0/workflows), set filters to view the subset you are interested in.
+1. In the [Workflows dashboard](https://g.codefresh.io/2.0/workflows), set filters to view the subset of workflows you are interested in.
   OR
   In the **Delivery Pipelines** page, select a pipeline, and then select the [Workflows](https://g.codefresh.io/2.0/workflows) tab to see all its workflows.